 The salvation, or deliverance, spoken of in Hebrews, for the most part, is about being delivered from the weight of sin in our daily walk that can encumber us from fulfilling the mission God has appointed us to as his children; the same mission Jesus followed and exhorts us to follow.
-And, astonishingly, if we follow this path we will receive the same rewards Jesus received.

 The law and the prophets came to their peak in Christ.
 Christ is God’s Son and the heir of all things.

 Christ is the exact representation of God and all things exist because of Christ.
 He is seated at the right hand of God and is greater than the angels.